Rizky Eka Pratama

-Muhammad Rizky Eka Pratama (born 24 December 1999) is an Indonesian professional footballer who plays as a winger for Liga 1 club PSM Makassar.
+Muhammad Rizky Eka Pratama (born 24 December 1999) is an Indonesian professional footballer who plays as a winger for Super League club PSM Makassar and the Indonesia national team.

 Club career

 PSM Makassar

 He was signed for PSM Makassar to play in Liga 1 in the 2019 season.
 Rizky Eka made his debut on 27 September 2019 in a match against Persipura Jayapura.
 On 18 November 2019, Rizky scored his first goal for PSM against Persipura Jayapura in the 34th minute at the Andi Mattalatta Stadium, Makassar.

 International career

 In November 2019, Rizky was named as Indonesia U-20 All Stars squad, to play in U-20 International Cup held in Bali.